Should business outsource their cloud transformation support or keep it in-house?

 Better security — Data centres on the cloud are protected with more updated security softwares, it is true.
 However, a cloud data centre, when controlled in-house has fewer entry points and runs a smaller risk of security breaches than a completely outsourced one.
 This can be a significant factor for enterprises that must protect the sanctity of their data at all costs.

 Greater compliance — Some countries have extremely stringent compliance requirements when it comes to securing customer data, such as financial or health-related information.
 Keeping it in-house can ensure that there are resources dedicated to meet ever-changing compliance requirements in every part of the world where the business operates.

-Keeping it simple — Cloud management service providers, like Monocept, offer a wide variety of management and support services.
+Keeping it simple — Cloud management service providers offer a wide variety of management and support services.
 But the simple truth is that smaller companies at the start of their journeys might simply not require a complicated bouquet of services.
 In such a scenario, keeping support in-house might be more cost-effective than outsourcing it to bigger experts offshore.